Most people have a secret wish to be more interesting. How do I know?

 The final step to being interesting is to find interesting people to hang out with.
 Typically, interesting people hang out together—and now that’s you!
-Interesting people encourage the people around them to do interesting things, to talk about interesting topics and engage with interesting ideas.
+Interesting people encourage the people around them to do interesting things, talk about interesting topics, and engage with interesting ideas.
 Let’s quickly take stock:

 Thought of someone for each prompt?
 Good!
 Now go hang out with them.
 They are your interesting tribe.

 Had trouble answering those prompts?
 Then you need to build your tribe.

 Learn how to make friends as adults (non-awkwardly).

 Even doing one of the interesting things in this blog post will help you be more interesting.